The Defection and Subsequent Resurrection of Nikolai Pushkin

 Breakfast was especially hard on the Americans.
 A traditional Swedish breakfast in the countryside consisted of sandwiches of hard cheese, cold cuts, cucumber and tomatoes served on crisp bread, and soupy adornments of porridge, yogurt, marmalade, chocolate.
 Horstmeyer would have killed for a plate of bacon, but at least the coffee was strong.

 Nikolai stayed fit with a series of calisthenics overseen by Woolf: squats, sit-ups, push-ups, core twists, butt lifts, and sprints.
-Wool marveled at his athleticism, a lithe, sculpted body crowned incongruously with the face of a baby under a mop of wavy hair.
-They avoided skating at the risk of calling attention to themselves, but on the fifth day they passed a rink and neither Sabres executive could resist the opportunity to see in action the player for whom they’d flown across the ocean and spent the past five days eating gravlax and porridge.
+Wool marveled at his athleticism, a lithe, sculpted body crowned incongruously with the face of a toddler under a crest of wavy hair.
+They avoided skating at the risk of calling attention to themselves, but on the fifth day they passed a rink and neither Sabres executive could resist the opportunity to witness in action the player for whom they’d flown across the ocean and spent the past five days eating gravlax and porridge.

 Nikolai strapped on a pair of rented skates and proceeded to blister the ice into shavings.
 He could stop on a dime and change direction like a darting fish, and skate backward faster than most of the Sabres could skate forward at full speed.
 By the time he started mimicking shooting with an invisible stick, a small crowd had gathered to watch and Horstmeyer put an end to their impromptu workout…but neither he nor Woolf could stop grinning.

 Watching from the embassy window, Woolf and Horstmeyer were pleased to see the quartet of thugs they’d hired, along with their imposter defector, drive away in the decoy van trailed by a Saab.
 Also watching with them was Nikolai, grinning stupidly, greatly amused in his sedation to somehow see himself borne away.
-He’d remember none of this; nor would he recall the drive to the airport or the struggle to remain standing, propped under each arm by Woolf and Horstmeyer as they made their way through the terminal and onto the waiting TWA flight to Buffalo via New York’s LaGuardia Airport.
+He’d remember none of this; nor would he recall the drive to the airport or the struggle to remain standing, propped under each arm by Woolf and Horstmeyer as they made their way through the terminal and onto the waiting TWA flight to Buffalo via New York’s Kennedy Airport.
 He wouldn’t remember the swivel seats in first class, or how his American benefactors visibly relaxed once the plane was aloft, or the celebratory cigars and bourbon that followed.
-He wouldn’t remember the brief, adrenal fear that came with becoming suddenly aware of his airborne state, or yet another pill pressed between his lips by Woolf and washed down with bourbon as he slipped once more into unconsciousness.
+He wouldn’t remember the brief, adrenal fear that came with becoming suddenly aware of his airborne state before another pill was pressed between his lips by Woolf and washed down with bourbon, lulling him once more into unconsciousness.

-He wouldn’t even remember being half-carried early the next morning through LaGuardia, where they dodged a waiting phalanx of reporters, or attempts to rouse him from his stupor with several cups of steaming coffee so he could respond more lucidly to waiting immigration officials about his unresolved alien status.
+He wouldn’t even remember being half-carried early the next morning through JFK Airport, where they dodged a waiting phalanx of reporters, or recall attempts to rouse him from his stupor with several cups of steaming coffee so he could respond lucidly to waiting immigration officials about his unresolved alien status.

 “Seven years at hard labor and a death sentence.”

-Whether it was the sudden realization of the magnitude of his circumstance, or a combination of jet lag and a pot of coffee, Nikolai’s response was to vomit the contents of his stomach.
-To the immigration officials administering the interview, this seemed only to reinforce Nikolai’s case, and he was granted entry into the United States.
-He seemed relieved until informed there was one more flight to Buffalo.
+Whether provoked by the sudden realization of the magnitude of his circumstance, or a combination of jet lag and a pot of coffee, Nikolai’s response was to vomit the contents of his stomach.
+To the immigration officials administering the interview, this seemed to reinforce Nikolai’s case, and he was granted entry into the United States.
+He seemed relieved until informed they had one more flight to Buffalo.